Important race day information can be found by clicking here.

 Evan is our inspiration for this family oriented event that includes a safe, fun non-competitive race for kids as well as a sprint triathlon or duathlon (individual and team).
 Truly something for the whole family.

-We will have lots of activities for the kids, a BBQ for the whole family and a beer garden for mom and dad!
-Stay tuned for updates as we progress with our planning.
+We will have a bouncy castle and colouring station for the kids, a BBQ for the whole family and a beer garden for mom and dad!